-4/15/95 Date
+4/16/96 Date

 Porsche Production Spe Date: Please send completed form to: Porsche Cars North America, Inc. For any questions please contact: Fax: 1-800-322-2436 Porsche Production Specifications Phone 1-800-PORSCHE (767-7243) One Porsche Drive Atlanta, GA 30354 Engine and transmission serial numbers are no longer included in the Porsche Produ uctions Specifications documentation.
-Only vehicles manufactured for sale in the US or Canada a are eligible for North American specification ons.
-Porsche does not ship this document outside of the US and Canada.
-Please allow 4-6 wee ks for delivery.
+Only vehicles manufactured for sale in the US or Canada a re eligible for North American specification ons.
+Porsche does not ship this documentoutside of the US and Canada.
+Please allow4-6 weeks for delivery.